-The future of veterinary medicine has arrived at the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
+The future of veterinary medicine has arrived at the Texas A&M School of Veterinary Medicine & Biomedical Sciences.
 The state-of-the-art Diagnostic Imaging & Cancer Treatment Center provides diagnostic and treatment capabilities never before possible in one location.

 » Download a PDF of this page